Richard Childress Racing in the NASCAR Cup Series

-RCR Enterprises, LLC, doing business as Richard Childress Racing (RCR), is an American professional stock car racing team that currently competes in the NASCAR Cup Series and the NASCAR Xfinity Series.
+RCR Enterprises, LLC, doing business as Richard Childress Racing (RCR), is an American professional stock car racing team that currently competes in the NASCAR Cup Series and the NASCAR O'Reilly Auto Parts Series.
 The team is based in Welcome, North Carolina, and is owned and operated by former driver Richard Childress.

+In the Cup Series, the team currently fields two Chevrolet Camaro ZL1s: the No. 3 for Austin Dillon and the No. 33 for Austin Hill.
+RCR has won the NASCAR Cup Series championship six times, all with driver Dale Earnhardt, as well as the Daytona 500 three times.